First time in Doha? 5 things you should do on your trip

 There are also occasional musicians, as well as a mix of restaurants, from shisha cafes to those serving Iranian and Turkish cuisine.
 It's almost a bustling mini city in the evening, and an interesting place to wander around and hunt for curios to take home.

-If you're more into traditional shopping malls, you're in luck: the practically-named Mall of Qatar is the biggest in the country.
-Others include Doha Festival City, West Bay's City Center mall, Gulf Mall (I love the traditional architecture of this one!), and Landmark Mall.
+If you're more into traditional shopping malls, you're in luck: the practically-named Mall of Qatar is the biggest in the country, followed by the new Doha Festival City.
+Others include West Bay's City Center mall, Gulf Mall (I love the traditional architecture of this one!), and Landmark Mall.

 Villagio is the most interesting one (it's done up to look like Venice and you can take a gondola on a man-made canal inside the mall), Ezdan Mall has a nice mix of restaurants and fashion stores (including Magnolia Bakery, Pink Berry, Cotton On, etc) and Lagoona Mall is targeted mostly at shoppers looking for high-end designer brands.

 Don't know where to start?
-Ezdan, Gulf Mall and Landmark Mall are neighbours -- you can walk between Ezdan and Gulf, and Landmark is literally on the other side of the street.
+Try the two biggest ones.
+Otherwise, Ezdan, Gulf Mall and Landmark Mall are neighbours -- you can walk between Ezdan and Gulf, and Landmark is literally on the other side of the street.

 Try new tastes